Ambrose2002/distributed-proxy/README.md

 ## Features

-- TTL-based caching at each proxy.
+- TTL/LRU-based caching at each proxy.
 - Round-robin or least-loaded load balancing.
 - Health checks and automatic failure detection.
 - Metrics reporting from proxies and the load balancer.